Start your engines, this queen wrote her dissertation on RuPaul’s Drag Race

 All other topics can sashay away tbh

-Final year Communications student at Bournemouth University in England, Cat Bates, may have found just the right topic to keep her sanity and maybe even, dare I say, enjoy writing her paper.
+Final year Communications student at Bournemouth University, Cat Bates, may have found just the right topic to keep her sanity and maybe even, dare I say, enjoy writing her paper.
 She chose to write about Ru Paul's Drag Race.

 Her official title is still a work in progress, but the study is about how RuPaul's Drag Race is more than just a Netflix show – it's about how gender is performed and the social and political issues around it, and how the show raises awareness alongside the impact of popular culture.

-"I had about four different ideas and I was planning them all out whilst catching up on Netflix," Cat told The Tab Bournemouth.
+"I had about four different ideas and I was planning them all out whilst catching up on Netflix," Cat told The Bournemouth Tab.
 "I thought, why not just do it on this?
 I watch it all the time and tutors always say to write about what you love.
 It went on from there."